openfootball/worldcup/README.md

 ## What's `football.db`?

-A free open public domain football database & schema for use in any (programming) language e.g. uses datasets in (structured) text in the football.txt format).
+A free open public domain football database & schema for use in any (programming) language e.g. uses datasets in (structured) text in the football.txt format.
 More [`football.db` Project Site »](http://openfootball.github.io)

 ## Intro